tlorans/ClimateRisks/docs/source/climate_investing/self_decarbonization.md

 SR(t+1) = \frac{CI(t, x(t);I_{t}) - CI(t + 1, x(t), I_{t+1})}{CI(t, x(t);I_{t}) - CI(t + 1, x(t + 1), I_{t+1})}
 \end{equation}

 The higher value for the self-decarbonization ratio $SR(t+1)$ is reached when we do not have to rebalance the portfolio, with the decarbonization achieved through self-decarbonization rather than sequential decarbonization.
-This is a first step towards a decarbonization backtesting.
+This is a first step towards net zero backtesting.

 To maximize the self-decarbonization ratio, we need to have an idea about the dynamics of the carbon footprint, that is an estimate of $CI(t+1, x(t); I_t)$.

-To illustrate this concept of decarbonization backtesting with the use of the self-decarbonization ratio, let's take this example from Barahhou et al. (2022):
+To illustrate this concept of net zero backtesting with the use of the self-decarbonization ratio, let's take this example from Barahhou et al. (2022):

 | $s$  | $(1 - \mathfrak{R}_{CI}(t_0, s))CI(t_0, b(t_0);I_{t_0})$ | $CI(s, x(s); I_s)$ | $CI(s + 1, x(s); I_{s+1})$ |
 |---|---|---|---|